azdavis/azdavis.net/posts/en/define-pl-01.md

 ---
-title: "Define a PL: introduction, integers, and booleans"
+title: "Define a PL: integers and booleans"
 date: 2021-03-31
 ---